rpgreview/papersandpaychecks/pnp.md

 ## 0.5 Glossary

 **Action**: An activity that a character performs.
 An action may be applied in tactical or strategic time scales.
-Tactical actions include standard actions, which take a moderate amount effort and time, short actions, which are quick but not not unlimited in time, and free actions, which are effectively zero time actions.
+Tactical actions include standard actions, which take a moderate amount of effort and time, short actions, which are quick but not not unlimited in time, and free actions, which are effectively zero time actions.

 **Boss, The**: A special type of player who manages the world, the actions of Non-Player Characters, who sets the scene, scenario, and challenges for Player-Characters.
 The Boss acts as both a narrator and referree.